-To start it off I want to start with our staff and hiring practices for 2016.
+To start it off, we want to start with our staff and hiring practices for 2016.
 Specifically with a focus on diversity and creating a staff base that reflects the communities we serve.

-Going in to 2016 we had 4 staff.
-Ryan Oliver, Michael and Evan Despault and Nyla Innuksuk.
+Going in to 2016 we had four staff – Ryan Oliver, Michael and Evan Despault, and Nyla Innuksuk.
 All owners, all working the jobs of about 15 people each.
 Standard startup stuff.
-Some successes, some well timed employment and internship grants throughout 2016 has allowed us to hire more and set us on a footing that has allowed genuine and what we hope is sustainable growth.
+Some successes, some well-timed employment and internship grants throughout 2016 has allowed us to hire more and set us on a footing that has allowed genuine and what we hope is sustainable growth.

 Some quick stats as of the time of writing.